-- Once the quinoa is cooked, transfer to a large bowl and stir in the salsa, black beans, corn, peppers, onions, garlic, cumin, and chipotle.
+- Once the quinoa is cooked, transfer to a large bowl and stir in the salsa, black beans, corn, peppers, onions, garlic, cumin, and cayenne pepper.

-- Add to a glass baking dish and sprinkle the cheese on top.
+- Add to a medium-sized casserole dish and sprinkle the cheese on top.

 - Cover with foil and bake for 15 minutes, or until the cheese has melted.

 - Remove the foil and continue to bake for 5 minutes.